The short version (plain English)

 11. Children

 ClawVault is not for anyone under 18.
 We don't knowingly collect data from children.
-If you believe a child has signed up, contact us via the contact form and we'll delete the account immediately.
+If you believe a child has signed up, email [email protected] and we'll delete the account immediately.

 12. Changes to this policy